-We provide social gaming (where permitted) where users are given virtual credits to enjoy free-to-play games.
+We provide social gaming (where permitted) where users can earn or purchase virtual credits to enjoy free-to-play games.
 Users who exhaust their credits can either purchase additional virtual credits from the virtual cashier or wait until their virtual credits are replenished for free.
 Virtual credits have no monetary value and can only be used within our social gaming platform.